cylc/cylc-doc/src/user-guide/running-suites.rst

 cycle point format of the target suite.

-The remote suite does not have to be running when polling commences because the command interrogates the suite run database, not the suite server program.
+The remote suite does not have to be running when polling commences because the command interrogates the suite run database, not the :term:`scheduler`.

 .. note::